cynteo/cab-public-docs/getting-started/azure-monitor-setup.md

 ## Overview

-Azure Alert Bridge integrates with Azure Monitor using **Action Groups** and **Common Alert Schema**.
+Cynteo Alert Bridge integrates with Azure Monitor using **Action Groups** and **Common Alert Schema**.
 This guide shows you how to configure your alerts properly.

 ---